-An Act of Parliament enacted in accordance with the procedure established by section 76 must-

-- (a) provide for the recognition of national and provincial organisations representing municipalities; and - (b) determine procedures by which local government may- - (i) consult with the national or a provincial government; - (ii) designate representatives to participate in the National Council of Provinces; and - (iii) participate in the process prescribed in the national legislation envisaged in section 221 (1) (c).
+- 163. An Act of Parliament enacted in accordance with the procedure established by section 76 must- - (a) provide for the recognition of national and provincial organisations representing municipalities; and - (b) determine procedures by which local government may- - (i) consult with the national or a provincial government; - (ii) designate representatives to participate in the National Council of Provinces; and - (iii) participate in the process prescribed in the national legislation envisaged in section 221(1)(c).

-[Para. (b) substituted by s.
+[S. 163(b) substituted by s.
 4 of the Constitution Seventh Amendment Act of 2001.]

-164 Other matters
+Other matters

-Any matter concerning local government not dealt with in the Constitution may be prescribed by national legislation or by provincial legislation within the framework of national legislation.
+164. Any matter concerning local government not dealt with in the Constitution may be prescribed by national legislation or by provincial legislation within the framework of national legislation.

-COURTS AND ADMINISTRATION OF JUSTICE (ss 165-180)
+COURTS AND ADMINISTRATION OF JUSTICE

-165 Judicial authority
+Judicial authority

-(1) The judicial authority of the Republic is vested in the courts.

-(2) The courts are independent and subject only to the Constitution and the law, which they must apply impartially and without fear, favour or prejudice.

-(3) No person or organ of state may interfere with the functioning of the courts.

-(4) Organs of state, through legislative and other measures, must assist and protect the courts to ensure the independence, impartiality, dignity, accessibility and effectiveness of the courts.

-(5) An order or decision issued by a court binds all persons to whom and organs of state to which it applies.
+- 165. (1) The judicial authority of the Republic is vested in the courts. - (2) The courts are independent and subject only to the Constitution and the law, which they must apply impartially and without fear, favour or prejudice. - (3) No person or organ of state may interfere with the functioning of the courts. - (4) Organs of state, through legislative and other measures, must assist and protect the courts to ensure the independence, impartiality, dignity, accessibility and effectiveness of the courts. - (5) An order or decision issued by a court binds all persons to whom and organs of state to which it applies. - (6) The Chief Justice is the head of the judiciary and exercises responsibility over the establishment and monitoring of norms and standards for the exercise of the judicial functions of all courts.

+[Sub-s (6) added by s.
+1 of the Constitution Seventeenth Amendment Act of 2012.]

-166 Judicial system
+Judicial system

-The courts are-
+166. The courts are-

 - (a) the Constitutional Court;

 - (b) the Supreme Court of Appeal;

-- (c) the High Courts, including any high court of appeal that may be established by an Act of Parliament to hear appeals from High Courts;
+- (c) the High Court of South Africa, and any high court of appeal that may be established by an Act of Parliament to hear appeals from any court of a status similar to the High Court of South Africa;

 - (d) the Magistrates' Courts; and

-- (e) any other court established or recognised in terms of an Act of Parliament, including any court of a status similar to either the High Courts or the Magistrates' Courts.
+- (e) any other court established or recognised in terms of an Act of Parliament, including any court of a status similar to either the High Court of South Africa or the Magistrates' Courts.